samblongchamps/DiscordMessagesReleases/README.md

 the installed extension version, the update button glows and opens the URL defined here.

-## Release Flow

-1. Package the CEP extension as a zip, for example `DiscordMessages-1.2.0.zip`.
-2. Upload the zip to `releases/` or to a GitHub Release asset.
-3. Update `updates.json` with the new version, URLs, date, and notes.
-4. Push this repo to its public GitHub repository.

 ## Manifest Fields

 - `version`: latest available extension version.